Pre-Conference Training Workshop

 Ravi Kanbur

-Professor of Economics in Cornell University
+Professor of Economics at Cornell University

 Phoebe Koundouri